-- 4.2.1 Share air quality data used to inform current and future restoration projects with the public and other agencies on the SSMP website and community platforms. - 4.2.2 Explore opportunities for state and local agencies to support and expand existing air quality alert systems for shoreline communities. - 4.2.3 Ensure timely and coordinated public access to community and regional air quality data collected by state, tribal, and regional governments, local academic institutions, and community-based organizations via local air districts. - 4.2.4 Incorporate local data from community air monitors, water quality monitoring and health assessments into statewide and local air district health assessment tools to reflect local conditions and increase eligibility for funding opportunities.
+- 4.2.1 Share air quality data used to inform current and future restoration projects with the public and other agencies on the SSMP website and community platforms. - 4.2.2 Explore opportunities for state and local agencies to support and expand existing air quality alert systems for shoreline communities. - 4.2.3 Ensure timely and coordinated public access to community and regional air quality data, and name all known contaminants, collected by state, tribal, and regional governments, local academic institutions, and community-based organizations via local air districts. - 4.2.4 Incorporate local data from community air monitors, water quality monitoring and health assessments into statewide and local air district health assessment tools to reflect local conditions and increase eligibility for funding opportunities.
+Identify all known contaminants in publicly available assessments.
 (See the CalEPA-funded San Ysidro Community Air Study for project reference)

 4.3.
-Reduce exposure to harmful contaminants and related health risks.
+Reduce exposure to harmful contaminants and related health risks and increase access to clean water.

-- 4.3.1 Fully implement the Eastern Coachella Valley and Calexico-El Centro-Heber AB 617 Community Emission Reduction Programs to reduce exposure to fine particulate matter (PM2.5) and toxic air contaminants. - 4.3.2 Identify opportunities for interventions, such as air filtration systems and weatherization projects for schools and residences, which have been identified for shoreline communities. - 4.3.3 Explore a working group between SSMP, CNRA, California Environmental Protection Agency and California Air Resources Board on public health, air quality and environmental justice in Salton Sea shoreline communities to share data and develop a path to implement public health interventions that are identified by Salton Sea shoreline communities, but which may be outside the funding and regulatory limitations of SSMP. - 4.3.4 Accelerate the transition away from high-risk pesticides toward adoption of safer, sustainable pest control practices, in alignment with the Department of Pesticide Regulation's Sustainable Pest Management Roadmap for California. - 4.3.5 Secure access to safe, affordable drinking water, wastewater, and flood control services in shoreline communities through partnerships with the Coachella Valley Water District's Disadvantaged Communities Infrastructure Task Force, the Imperial Irrigation District, County agencies, and others.
+- 4.3.1 Fully implement the Eastern Coachella Valley and Calexico-El Centro-Heber AB 617 Community Emission Reduction Programs to reduce exposure to fine particulate matter (PM2.5) and toxic air contaminants. - 4.3.2 Identify opportunities for interventions, such as air filtration systems and weatherization projects for schools and residences, which have been identified for shoreline communities. - 4.3.3 Explore a working group between SSMP, CNRA, California Environmental Protection Agency and California Air Resources Board on public health, air quality and environmental justice in Salton Sea shoreline communities to share data and develop a path to implement public health interventions that are identified by Salton Sea shoreline communities, but which may be outside the funding and regulatory limitations of SSMP. - 4.3.4 Collaborate with other agencies to identify strategies to mitigate pesticide runoff into the Sea, and accelerate the transition away from high-risk pesticides toward adoption of safer, sustainable pest control practices.
+Align efforts with the Department of Pesticide Regulation's Sustainable Pest Management Roadmap for California.

+4.3.5 Secure access to safe, affordable drinking water, wastewater, and flood control services in shoreline communities through partnerships with the Coachella Valley Water District's Disadvantaged Communities Infrastructure Task Force, the Imperial Irrigation District, County agencies, and others.